You’d think it was some kind of miracle cure.

-Get an easy and safe 16-degree incline for baby by using this crib wedge on Amazon.
-It’s the perfect elevation for reflux, nasal congestion, and colic, if you want to try elevating.
+(You can get an easy and safe 16-degree incline for baby by using this crib wedge on Amazon.
+It’s the perfect elevation for reflux, nasal congestion, and colic if you want to try elevating.

 Why, when, and how much should you elevate a crib mattress?

 The idea behind sleeping in an inclined or elevated position is essentially to promote fluid drainage away from the head and face area.